 Ok, so you’ve planted a few great plants and are ready to move on to more.

-Start with this DIY all natural bug spray by Tasha from ‘Designer Trapped’… She even breaks down why this is a better value than store bought bug sprays, not to mention… did we mention?
+Start with this DIY all natural bug spray by Tasha from ‘Designer Trapped‘… She even breaks down why this is a better value than store bought bug sprays, not to mention… did we mention?
 An all natural way to repel mosquitoes!

 Charlene at ‘My Frugal Adventures‘ has another recipe, this one is a homemade mosquito repellent with just three ingredients!

-From Stephanie at ‘Garden Therapy’, learn how to make citronella candles with her budget friendly tutorial.
+From Stephanie at ‘Garden Therapy‘, learn how to make citronella candles with her budget friendly tutorial.
 These would be great to combine with mosquito repellent plants.
 She has a great garden projects book out as well, check it out while you are there.

 Make these pretty mason jar citronella candles from ‘Marty’s Musings‘ for a charming way to repel mosquitos.
 She even tells you where to get the liquid citronella fuel.

 From Melissa Caughey at ‘HGTV Gardens‘, make these herbal insect repelling bundles that you can use in a fire pit or BBQ to get rid of mosquitos.
 You just let them smolder at the edge of any fire source, and voila!
 No more bugs, and the air smells amazing!

 Ok, this trick for how to repel mosquitos is pure genius.
 Jessica at ‘Mom 4 Real‘ shows us how to make this cute DIY mosquito repelling bracelet!
 And of course, it’s all natural as well.

 This homemade mosquito trap from ‘Ehow‘ is inexpensive and easy to make.
 It also comes with some controversy as to how effective it is, and whether it will also trap bees, which of course, we need!
 I understand if you add a little vinegar to these traps, bee’s will not be as attracted… This is worth a try, but one note.
 As with any insect traps, don’t place them near your seating areas.
 The trap are meant to attract the bugs, so if you put it too close to people, you are bringing them right to you!

 Another quick DIY mosquito spray?
 From ‘Mint Juleps N Muddin‘, try Listerine in a bottle.
 They suggest the original version.